 Industry Efforts to Address Risks

-- Financial Data Exchange (FDX) – Common APIs: FDX, a nonprofit subsidiary of the Financial Services Information Sharing and Analysis Center (FS-ISAC), developed a common API to standardize security and authentication around data transfer, intended to improve security for the customer and create predictability for the industry.
+- Financial Data Exchange (FDX) – Common API: FDX, a nonprofit consortium of banks, FinTechs, data aggregators and consumer groups, developed a common API to standardize security and authentication around data transfer, intended to improve security for the customer and create predictability for the industry.
+FDX is also developing user experience and consent guidelines to promote responsible data sharing across participants.

 - The Clearing House – Connected Banking Initiative: The Clearing House (TCH) is leading a Connected Banking initiative to create a system that inspires trust and enables sustained innovation.
 As a part of this effort, TCH developed a Model Agreement that banks, data aggregators and FinTechs can use as a reference to facilitate and expedite bilateral data-sharing agreements.
 TCH is also piloting a streamlined risk assessment process for third-party due diligence.

-Screen-scraping allows an aggregator to obtain significantly more data than needed by the underlying FinTech app, including sensitive personal information, which could subsequently be stolen.
 Consumers should have a better understanding of the risks associated with sharing their financial data.
-To that end, aggregators should be required to obtain affirmative consent to access consumers’ financial data that is narrowly tailored to and commensurate with how the data will be accessed, obtained and used.
+To that end, data aggregators should be required to obtain affirmative consent to access consumers’ financial data that is narrowly tailored to and commensurate with how the data will be accessed, obtained and used.
+Additionally, consumers should have the ability to confirm, modify and revoke access once granted, and a clear and easy process to do so.

 BPI believes there is a lack of clarity around the level of responsibilities aggregators share in the event of unauthorized transactions and cyber breaches and supports clarification of liability during such occurrences.
 Banks should practice due diligence on data aggregators and manage connectivity risk but should not be held liable for a loss of customer data due to the activities of a data aggregator.

-BPI applauds efforts by FDX to create a common API and by TCH to promote safe methods of sharing customer financial data, but more must be done to move away from the practice of screen-scraping.
+BPI applauds industry efforts such as FDX’s common API, but more must be done to move away from the practice of screen-scraping.
 BPI encourages banks, data aggregators and interested stakeholders to work together to enable migration towards API-based data sharing.
 Data sharing should consider the adoption of secure token standards and provide customers visibility and control into personal data shared between FinTech apps and banks.

 Consumer Protection Principles: Consumer-Authorized Financial Data Sharing and Aggregation, Consumer Financial Protection Bureau, October 2017, https://files.consumerfinance.gov/f/documents/cfpb_consumer-protection-principles_data-aggregation.pdf